Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Cost__
 Cubesats main selling point is their low cost compared to more traditional satellites.
-The cost per lb to lauch mass into a low earth orbit is ..., hence, minimizing the mass of the satellite is important.
+The cost per lb to lauch mass into a low earth orbit is ...
+Hence, minimizing the mass of the satellite is critical.
 Generally, the aim is to maximize the available mass for the system payload.

-Hence, The systems must also be radiation hardened to allow the electronics to operate
+The systems must also be radiation hardened to allow the electronics to operate